 top of page

-When looking to reduce your cloud expenses, spot instances are definitely one of the best alternatives, today I’ll show you how you can leverage this for your non-production environments with Terraform.
+When looking to reduce your cloud expenses, spot instances are definitely one of the best alternatives.
+Today, I’ll show you how you can leverage this for your non-production environments with Terraform.
 Spot instances can prove to be an excellent approach for reducing cloud expenses in non-production settings.
 But don’t forget it’s essential to consider the spot allocation strategy, instance types, and potential hazards while configuring spot instances.

 Let’s have a look.